Kind of Blue – Winter Exhibition

 Check gallery website for hours and additional info

 SAN FRANCISCO, CA: Crown Point Press announces Kind of Blue – Winter Exhibition, a group exhibition exploring the color blue as used by artists of different generations and stylistic trends.
 It takes inspiration from the Miles Davis eponymous jazz album and its mood: contemplative, dreamy, and vibrant.
-On view January 18 to February 24, the exhibition presents prints by sixteen artists who have worked in the Crown Point studio using blue pigment, and features a new etching by Wayne Thiebaud.
+On view January 18 to March 3, the exhibition presents prints by seventeen artists who have worked in the Crown Point studio using blue pigment, and features a new etching by Wayne Thiebaud.